The Great Milenko: Promotion and release

 After the termination of the Hollywood Records contract, labels such as Interscope and Geffen Records wanted to sign the group, but Island Records' Chris Blackwell came to the group's rescue and agreed to release The Great Milenko as it was originally intended.
-As part of the deal, Island also agreed to rerelease the group's first two Joker's Card albums.
-Milenko was released in four colors: red, green, purple, and gold.
+As part of the deal, Island also agreed to re-release the group's first two Joker's Card albums.
+Milenko was eventually released in four colored variants: red, green, purple, and gold.
 Each color had a different secret message that would help reveal the title of the fifth Joker's Card, The Amazing Jeckel Brothers.
 Music videos were filmed for "Halls of Illusions", "How Many Times?", and "Piggy Pie".
 An unofficial music video for "Down with the Clown" was featured on the home-video release Juggalo Championshxt Wrestling Volume 1.
 A music video for the Headhuntaz Remix of "Hokus Pokus" was produced after the release of the album.
 The video featured appearances by Twiztid and Myzery.
 Blackwell left Island Records shortly after the group released Forgotten Freshness Volumes 1 & 2, and the merger of PolyGram into Universal Music Group (which owned Interscope and Geffen) affected the way the label handled its next Joker's Card release.
 Despite the rough start, The Great Milenko has sold well over the years.
 On May 5, 1998, the album was certified gold by the Recording Industry Association of America (RIAA).
 A year later, on April 21, 1999, the album was certified platinum for shipments of over one million copies.
+On March 18, 2026, the album was certified double-platinum for shipments of over two million copies.
 As of 2007, the album has sold over 1.7 million copies in the United States.